 Rule three: Use your texts to gather data, not to get back together

 The purpose of texting your ex after no contact is to test the waters and gather data.
 You are not trying to get them back at this stage.
+If that sounds confusing, or you are not sure if texting is the right move just yet, read: Should you text your ex?

-Gathering data includes:
+So, gathering data includes:

 - Finding out whether your ex will reply or not;